mimdev14/mimdev14/README.md

 <img align="right" alt="Coding" width="360" src="https://media.giphy.com/media/L8K62iTDkzGX6/giphy.gif"/>

-## About Me

 I'm a Computer Science & Engineering graduate and Full-Stack Web Developer focused on building modern, responsive, and practical web applications.

-- Frontend development with React.js and Next.js
+Frontend development with React.js and Next.js

-- Backend development with Node.js and Express.js
+Backend development with Node.js and Express.js

-- Database management with MongoDB
+Database management with MongoDB

-- RESTful API development
+RESTful API development

-- Authentication and authorization
+Authentication and authorization

-- CRUD operations
+CRUD operations

-- Third-party service integration
+Third-party service integration

-- Deployment and hosting
+Deployment and hosting

 I'm currently looking for an internship or entry-level opportunity where I can contribute to real-world projects, learn from experienced developers, and grow as a software engineer.
----

 ## Technical Skills